 The foreign currency gain can be audited in the income section of the income statement.
 The profit or loss was determined by taking all revenues and subtracting all operating and non-operating activities.

-While preparing yearly financial statements, companies need to report their home currency transactions to make it simple for all stakeholders to know all financial reports.
-This would mean that all foreign currency transactions need to be converted into home currencies at current exchange rates when businesses recognize transactions.
+While preparing yearly financial statements, companies must report their home currency transactions to make it simple for all stakeholders to know all financial reports.
+This would mean that all foreign currency transactions must be converted into home currencies at current exchange rates when businesses recognize transactions.

 Although the little math applied here to calculate forex gain or loss would first appear daunting, calculating losses and gains in foreign exchange is just like converting one currency to another from time to time.